 You opened my eyes and I am now at perfect peace with the entire situation.
 Thank you.

-I have no regrets.
+I have forgiven the situation and I have no regrets.
 Only blessings.